 - Wider community (e.g. economic impact, transport, regeneration)

 - Patients or users (either current or future)

 - Service delivery (e.g. methods of delivery or relocation of services)

-The outcome of a formal consultation must be reported to the CCG Governing Body, together with the feedback received, and must show how this has been taken into account in any recommendations and decision making.
+The outcome of a formal consultation must be reported to our Governing Body, together with the feedback received, and must show how this has been taken into account in any recommendations and decision making.

 Ways to get involved:

 - Regular meetings that you can attend – watch our news post section

 - Join in engagement or public consultation sessions on changes to services

 - Attend our regular Governing Body meetings and Primary Care Commissioning Meetings

 The Patient and Public Voice (PPV) Partners Policy sets out how NHS England supports PPV partners to be involved in its work.
 PPV partners include patients, service users, carers, families and other members of the public who are involved in NHS England’s work in different ways.
 The policy sets out the support and governance arrangements in place to enable PPV partners to be effective in their roles.